AlexColmer/Cloud_Computing_With_AWS/README.md

 - app teir deployed on public ip on pot 3000
 - To create 2nd tier dependencies: ubuntu 18.04LTS – mongodb installed – changed configuration mongod.conf 0.0.0.0- Security group for our DB – allow 27017 from anywhere – allow only form app instance – create an environment variable in app instance with DB endpoint relaunch the app

+## getting mngodb working with the cloud

+- launch a new isntance making sure that they key paur is still correct and you have added a new secrutiy gorup with the ip adress of mongodb
+- open gitbash and ssh into the database file make sure to git clone you git hub to access the files need however githubn may not always be working so use the scp method instead. after you are in github file navigate to the databse folder.
+- run the command ls to make sure that you have the provision.sh file in the folder
+- then run `sudo chamod +x provision.sh` to make sure that you have the correct permisions.
+- after this `sudo nano provision.sh` to make sure yopu have the correct script in the file
+- then run `sudo ./provision.sh` to run the file
+- after this run sudo apt-get update -y` and sudo apt-get upgrade -y` to update and upgarde the file to make it work.
+- to check mongodb is working run `sudo systmectl status mongod` it shoudl come up as green and say runnign

+## blockers and how to fix them

+when running mongodb make sure you comment out the two lines that delete the file and add in the new file.